Skip to main content

 9. Hold Timeout

-What it does: Sets a maximum time limit for how long the system will try to reach human agents.
-Why it matters: Sometimes agents don’t answer, or they’re stuck in long queues.
+What it does: Sets a maximum time limit for how long the system will try to reach a human agent.
+Why it matters: Sometimes the agent doesn’t answer, or they’re stuck in long queues.
 Rather than keep customers waiting indefinitely, you can set a reasonable timeout to maintain good customer experience.
 How it works: After the timeout expires, the system gives up on the transfer and moves to your configured voicemail handling.
 When IVR optimization is enabled, the timeout applies even if the call was “answered” but stuck in a queue system.
 Configuration:

 • Input: Time in seconds